ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Raw FastQ file of Ribo-seq to aligned BAM file
+title: Raw FastQ file of Ribo-Seq to aligned BAM file
 zenodo_link: 'https://figshare.com/s/b746ccf9f27f4135aa1d'
 questions:
-- How to convert raw fastq data of Ribo-seq into aligned BAM file?
+- How to convert raw fastq data of Ribo-Seq into aligned BAM file?
-- What parts need to be noticed in processing Ribo-seq data?
+- What parts need to be noticed in processing Ribo-Seq data?
 objectives:
-- Learn basic steps to process raw Ribo-seq data
+- Learn basic steps to process raw Ribo-Seq data
-- Understand the difference between Ribo-seq data and RNA-seq data
+- Understand the difference between Ribo-Seq data and RNA-seq data
 - Learn the method to remove rRNA and tRNA in the raw fastq file
 time_estimation: '2h'
 key_points:
-- Reads of Ribo-seq come from ribosome-protected RNA fragments
+- Reads of Ribo-Seq come from ribosome-protected RNA fragments
-- Library type of Ribo-seq usually is single-end
+- Library type of Ribo-Seq usually is single-end
 - Adapters must be trimmed before mapping reads to the genome
 contributors:
 - ldyang14